Karan9034/mangaStop/README.md

 # mangaStop

-One stop to read them all
+One stop to read them all (without ads)